swaroopsm/swaroopsm.com/pages/6-cool-vim-plugins.md

 #### 5. Instant Markdown:
-If you always use a `README`, keep updating it frequently and would love to preview it before you push it a code hosting service, such as [Github](http://github.com), then [Instant Markdown](https://github.com/suan/vim-instant-markdown) is the plugin that can let this happen.
+If you always use a `README` in your project, and you keep updating it frequently and would love to preview it before you push it to a code hosting service(if you are using one), such as [Github](http://github.com), then [Instant Markdown](https://github.com/suan/vim-instant-markdown) is the plugin that can let this happen.

 The plugin updates the display in realtime, as you are editing your markdown file.
-By default, this plugin will open the files in a `browser` with `localhost:port` as soon as you open `.markdown`, `.mdown` and `README.md`.
+By default, this plugin will open the files in a browser with `localhost:port` as soon as you open `.markdown`, `.mdown` and `README.md`.
 If you would like this plugin to work for any `.md` files, then install [vim-markdown](https://github.com/tpope/vim-markdown).

 Get this plugin: [Instant Markdown](https://github.com/suan/vim-instant-markdown)